AndrijaS37N/old-topics-notes/README.md

 1. Blockchain Security, Consensus Mechanisms & Smart Contract Usage
 1. Robotics, Automation Systems & Embedded Systems

 ...
-I must be forgetting some, of course.
+I must be forgetting some at this moment of course.